Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Encoding

-This is the setup for quantum counting, a combination of Grover's algorithm and quantum phase estimation (QPE), cf. \cite[pp. 261-263]{nielsen2010quantum}., which can be used to gain quantum advantage over the classical algorithms.
-The number of paths $N$ inside the subset of winning paths can then be counted via
+This is the setup for quantum counting, a combination of Grover's algorithm and quantum phase estimation (QPE), cf. \cite[pp. 261-263]{nielsen2010quantum}.
+It can be used to obtain a quantum advantage over classical algorithms.
+The number of paths $N$ in the subset of winning paths can then be counted via

-Where $\phi$ is the result of the QPE.
-This is particularly significant when solving search problems with an unknown number of hits.
-Therefore, one gets an advantage of the order $\mathcal{O} (\sqrt{N})$ compared to the classical $\mathcal{O}(N)$.
+where $\phi$ is the result of the QPE.
+This is particularly relevant when solving search problems with an unknown number of hits.
+This yields an advantage of order $\mathcal{O}(\sqrt{N})$ compared with the classical $\mathcal{O}(N)$ scaling.

-In our case, we also have not only account for the number of winning paths, but also for the associated probabilities $p_i =|c_i|^2$ and thus a weighted version of quantum counting is needed, the implementation of which is still a part of ongoing research.
+In this case, not only the number of winning paths has to be accounted for, but also the associated probabilities $p_i =|c_i|^2$.
+Thus, a weighted version of quantum counting is needed, and its implementation remains a topic of ongoing research.

-In order to receive a reasonable recommendation for a player to act in the game, it would be necessary to fix the first card and evaluate the score of the game to get a proper winning probability and repeat the process for each card that is allowed according to the rules, in order to compare the card qualities and maximize your expectation value of outcome.

-Since this expectation value of outcome serves as a proper target function to define the \textit{payoff function}, that is yet to be maximized, we will dive a bit deeper into its definition, accordingly.
+Quantum counting is used to sum the winning paths and thereby obtain a reasonable value for the winning probability.
+To obtain a reasonable recommendation for a player's action in the game, it is necessary to fix the first card and evaluate the score of the game to obtain a suitable winning probability.
+To compare the card qualities, the process has to be repeated for each card allowed by the rules.
+This expectation value serves as a proper target function to define the \textit{payoff function}, which ultimately has to be maximized.